 “Everyone in this town seems to have some kind of secret.”

 Wallace smiled.
 “Welcome to our town.”

-Orchids came out from her office at that time.
+Orchids came out of her office at that time.
 She smiled as she saw everyone was packing up.
 “Is it that terrible to work here?”

 “We got the virus from your lovable cousin,” Wallace said, smiling.
 “That’s why we’re so eager to take leave now.”